ACF Extended: Number of posts to display on the admin list screen

 Include a description of the taxonomy

-Is this taxonomy hierarchical (have descendants) like categories or not hierarchical like tags
+Is this taxonomy hierarchical (have descendants) like categories or not hierarchical like tags.
+Default: false

-Whether a taxonomy is intended for use publicly either via the admin interface or by front-end users
+Whether a taxonomy is intended for use publicly either via the admin interface or by front-end users.
+The default settings of publicly_queryable, show_ui, and show_in_nav_menus are inherited from public.
+Default: true.

-A function name that will be called when the count of an associated $object_type, such as post, is updated
+A function name that will be called when the count of an associated object_type, such as post, is updated.
+Works much like a hook.
+Default: None.

-Whether to generate a default UI for managing this post type in the admin
+Whether to generate and allow a UI for managing terms in this taxonomy in the admin.
+Default: value of public.

-Whether to show the taxonomy in the quick/bulk edit panel
+Whether to show the taxonomy in the quick/bulk edit panel.
+Default: value of show_ui.

-ACF Extended: Which template file to load for the term query.
-More informations on Template hierarchy
+Which template file to load for the archive query.
+Default: Template hierarchy

-ACF Extended: Number of posts to display on the admin list screen
+Number of posts to display in the archive page.
+Default: 10

-ACF Extended: Sort retrieved posts by parameter in the admin list screen.
-Defaults to 'date (post_date)'.
+Sort retrieved posts by parameter in the archive page.
+Defaults: date (post_date).

-ACF Extended: Designates the ascending or descending order of the 'orderby' parameter in the admin list screen.
-Defaults to 'DESC'.
+Designates the ascending or descending order of the orderby parameter in the archive page.
+Defaults: DESC.

 Set to false to prevent automatic URL rewriting a.k.a. "pretty permalinks".
 Pass an argument array to override default URL settings for permalinks